keisentraut/prime95-optimal-worktodo/README.md

 # Work generator for Prime95
 This is a script which queries the PrimeNet server in order to get the status of exponents and then generates optimal P-1 / P+1 / ECM lines for the ```worktodo.txt``` of Prime95 / mprime.
-Please don't run this with large ranges, it will do high load on the server.
+*Please don't run this with low sleep time on large ranges, it might create high load on the PrimeNet server.*

 TODO: explain what is going on here, for now this link will have do it [https://mersenneforum.org/showthread.php?t=26750](https://mersenneforum.org/showthread.php?t=26750).